U.S. launches program to capture, analyze evidence of Russian war crimes in Ukraine | Technology

 U.S. launches program to capture, analyze evidence of Russian war crimes in Ukraine

-The program is a collaboration with geographic information systems company Esri, Yale University’s Humanitarian Research Lab, the Smithsonian Cultural Rescue Initiative and PlanetScape Ai, the State Department said, adding that future funding will come from the European Democratic Resilience Initiative.
+But the new program, he told reporters, will share those findings for the public and authorities in areas of appropriate jurisdiction, including within Ukraine and possibly the United States, "so that prosecutors can potentially even build criminal cases based on the material that is published."
 A Ukrainian court held a preliminary hearing on Friday in the first war crimes trial arising from Russia's Feb.
 24 invasion, after charging a captured Russian soldier with the murder of a 62-year-old civilian.

 U.S. President Joe Biden has hammered Russia over what he calls "major war crimes" committed in Ukraine, and has underscored his resolve to hold Moscow accountable for launching the largest land war in Europe since World War Two.
 The Kyiv government has accused Russia of atrocities and brutality against civilians during the invasion and said it has identified more than 10,000 possible war crimes.